 - Mileage for medical care

 How Are Wage Replacement Benefits Calculated?
 Multiply your average gross weekly wage at the time of your accident by 2/3 + $5 for dependent spouse + $5 for each dependent child under 18 years old (up to 4 dependent children).
-A second job will also be considered when calculating benefits.
+Having a second job will also be factored in when calculating your benefits.
 The total benefits cannot exceed $589 per month.
-You will receive temporary total compensation checks until a doctor states you have reached maximum medical improvement, or have been released to return to work.
+You will receive temporary total compensation checks until a doctor states you have reached maximum medical improvement or have been released to return to work.

 Why Hire a Lawyer?
 Workers’ Compensation has historically denied many claims for injuries that should be covered under workers’ compensation.
-A lawyer is familiar with the filing and appeal process and knows what you need to do to maximize your benefits.
+Lawyers are experienced in the file and appeal process and know what you need to do to maximize your benefits.